You know who this is, and you know what we do here, and you know how right we are.

 They're blaming everything on Republicans now.

-The fact that there aren't going to be a vote on tax cuts, that's a Republicans' fault.
+The fact that there aren't going to be a vote on tax cuts, it's a Republicans' fault.

 Republicans can't stop Obama right now.